Bayawan: Transport

-Bridges & spillways
+Bridges and spillways

 There are 13 bridges with a total length of 494.95 meters that provide passengers over the different rivers or creeks in the city.
 Ten of these bridges are made of reinforced concrete, having a total length of 287.15 meters.
 Among these, seven with a total length of 277.85 meters are classified as National bridges and two with total length of 9.3 meters as Barangay.
 One is made of reinforced concrete with steel frame with a length of 175.7 meters and classified as National.
 Two (2) Barangay bridges with a total length of 32.1 meters are made of wood with steel bracing for pedestrian use.

 One bridge (Milagrosa Bridge) located in Sitio Milagrosa Barangay Nangka is totally damaged.
 It is to be converted into a spillway.

 Hugno Footbridge is a proposed bridge located in Hugno, Barangay Nangka.

 There are 52 spillways present in different Barangays.
 Only 18 spillways were in excellent condition.
 Fourteen need improvement, repair, and to be developed.
 Two to be replaced with a bridge, seven need to be replaced, three were proposed, six to be re-constructed, and two were damaged and needs re-construction.

 Generally, the inland barangays only have Level I (developed source) water system or Level II (communal waterworks) have just been recently established in Barangay Tabuan through BIARSP which is 1.6 million project.
 Only Barangay Nangka and Kalumboyan have level III water system that only the bario proper is being served, when there are no waterworks in the area especially as in the case in sitios the usual water sources are dug wells or springs.

 In this aspect, the city has formulated policies and work programs to address the water problems of the city.
 To address the needs in the barangay, water sources are assessed and projects are outlined such that potable water can be conveyed into every household.
 New water sources (such as the Danapa Spring in Nangka) are looked into for feasible development into a water supply infrastructure project so that the water needs of the city's households, industries and commercial sectors will be met.